doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 .. code-block:: php

-    // query for one product matching be name and price
+    // query for one product matching by name and price
     $product = $repository->findOneBy(['name' => 'foo', 'price' => 19.99]);

     // query for all products matching the name, ordered by price
     $product = $repository->findBy(
         ['name' => 'foo'],
-        ['price' => 'ASC'],
+        ['price' => 'ASC']
     );

 Updating an Object